mateuszszklarek/SDKforiOS/README.md

 }
 ```

-For more informations check the rest of the methods in protocol `IndoorwayMapViewDelegate`.
+For more information check other methods in protocol `IndoorwayMapViewDelegate`.

 ### Custom map rendering

-To customize map view's displaying attributes simply implement protocol `IndoorwayMapRendererConfiguration`:
+To customize displaying attributes of map view simply implement protocol `IndoorwayMapRendererConfiguration`:

 ```swift
 import IndoorwayKit